The 'yuge' Donald Trump market rally continues

 Trump's remarks pleasantly surprised many since he dropped much of the bombast that was a hallmark of his throughout the campaign and pledged to be a president for the whole country.

-Shares of many banks, drugmakers, oil companies and construction firms all rallied sharply Wednesday and were set to rise Thursday as well.
+Shares of many banks, drugmakers, oil companies and construction firms all rallied sharply Wednesday and rose Thursday as well.

 Investors now seem to be betting that Trump, combined with a Republican-controlled House and Senate, may look to unwind some of the regulations on financial services companies put into place during the Obama administration.